 If you see little baskets made from leaves with flowers and other things inside on the street, these are Balinese offerings.
 Balinese people make these offerings for gratefulness and to wish for peace.
 Please show respect and don’t step on them even if they are everywhere on the street.

 If you get the chance to see a Balinese dance somewhere in Bali, this will be a fantastic experience.
-Their dance is a religious and artistic expression and very interesting.
+Their dance is a religious and artistic expression and is very interesting.